 China, however, did not go this way.
 Instead it watched its last dynasty to claim to rule by divine right gradually lose its legitimacy and its authority in a changing world, until it finally collapsed at the beginning of the twentieth century and the country reverted to the law of the jungle, ruled by warlords and Chiang Kai-shek (who was, one might argue, just another warlord with a larger territory than the others).
 Meanwhile other governments in other parts of the world which had not embraced democracy had embraced an ideology as their source of legitimacy.
 The works of Karl Marx became the Soviet Union’s equivalent of the Bible, complete with their own salvation narrative about a worldwide communist utopia.
 When Mao Zedong took over all of China in 1949, he too did so in the name of this ideology and this narrative about the necessary, inevitable course of human history.

 But any earnest working toward true communism in China died alongside Mao in 1976.
 Thus the party that still called itself the Communist Party needed another way of justifying itself to the people.
 It hit upon a more pragmatic gospel of prosperity.
 “Only I,” it told the people, “have the ability to make you richer and more comfortable, year after year after year.”
 Since the early 1980s, the Communist Party has countered each and every critique of its human-rights record and its refusal to countenance elections with a utilitarian, collectivist argument: that the majority of the people have it better this year than they did the year before, and that this simple fact outweighs the pain of those who might suffer under the system.
 In short, the needs of the many outweigh the needs of the few.
-And for over 30 years, the Party’s promise to make the lives of most people better held true.
-It was an extraordinary transformation for a society that had been mired in poverty and disorder for two centuries.
+And for over 30 years, the Party’s promise to make the lives of most Chinese people better held true.
+It was an extraordinary transformation for a society that had been mired in poverty and disorder for the better part of two centuries.
 The majority of the people were willing to accept the Party’s heavy hand in so many aspects of their lives as long as they kept getting richer.
 But what happens when the economic miracle has run its course?
 Communist China, it seems, is about to find out, and as it does so it will be forced to confront the fundamental problems of authoritarian government in a way it never has before.

-Those familiar with and frustrated with democracy have often been tempted to admire the allegedly more efficient, effective societies authoritarianism can create, what with their governments’ ability to plan well beyond the next election cycle and then see those plans through.
+Those familiar and frustrated with democracy have often been tempted to admire the allegedly more efficient, effective societies authoritarianism can create, what with their governments’ ability to plan well beyond the next election cycle and then see those plans through.
 But history tells us that this impression of efficiency is largely illusory; it tells us that such nations as Fascist Italy, Nazi Germany, Imperial Japan, and the Soviet Union were actually case studies in inefficiency, incompetency, and corruption.
 A government that rules without the consent of its people must be constantly on edge, must expend enormous resources on the task merely of maintaining its grip on power; witness China’s censorship regime and all-encompassing surveillance and propaganda programs, the maintenance costs of authoritarianism that accrue no appreciable benefits other than the perpetuation of the status quo.
 Under both a dictatorship and a democracy, it is a rare person indeed who has the strength of character to voluntarily give up power once it has been acquired.
 But is it not better for a ruler to know that the only way to hold onto power is to be elected by the people to another term, a feat which can only be achieved by serving the people well?
-In this way, the desire of the ruler to hold onto power and the needs of the nation are united in a common impulse, rather than competing against one another.
+In this way, the desire of the ruler to hold onto power and the needs of the people are united in a common impulse, rather than competing against one another.

 These things are important in China today because that country is not in a position to squander any more resources on unproductive goals.
 For it is facing down a massive demographic problem.
 China’s handling of this problem — or its failure to handle it — will do far more to determine its future than all the efforts of the Party’s propaganda machine and state police.